dbsymbiosis/TestStripDX/README.md

 ![image](https://user-images.githubusercontent.com/99760789/156896712-82ebdbd1-cbc9-4d06-ad85-4af8ee86c634.png)<br />

 ## Deploy .weights file into the Tensorflow
-We recommend to use Gitbash shell to deliver command.<br />
+Download Tensorflow folder to local drive.
+We recommend to use Gitbash shell to deliver command and visual studio code as editor.<br />
 1. Set up Conda environment<br />
 We recommend to download Anaconda to set up tensorflow environment.
 Then deliver command in Gitbash shell to create and activate GPU or CPU.<br />